“What’s the ROI?” is the question benefits teams hear every year—usually right when renewals hit and leadership wants clean answers.

 A CFO-readable ROI scorecard (five lines, not one)

 If you walk into a leadership meeting with one “ROI number” and no scaffolding, you’ll spend half the meeting defending it.
-A better approach is a simple scorecard that separates value sources.
+Instead, use a simple scorecard that separates value sources:

 - Hard-dollar savings realized (verified): bill reductions, Rx unit-cost changes, vendor consolidation offsets